iamdanre/SecuriTree/README.md

    ```sh
    node server.js
    ```
 4. Web App: For simplicity the Angular application has been compiled using the "ng build --prod" command.
-Open a separate Terminal/PowerShell windows and navigate to:<br/>
+Open a separate Terminal/Node,js Command Prompt window and navigate to:<br/>
    {project-root-directory}/webapp/webserver
    <br/>
    Once in the directory the command: